Topic-specific policies

 • Improves ISMS audits by optimizing the relationships between the ISMS processes and required controls (e.g. mechanisms to limit the harm caused by failures in the protection of information - erroneous financial statements, incorrect documents issued by an organisation and intangibles such as reputation and image of the organisation and privacy, skills and experience of people);

 • Supports an ISMS-based assurance and information security governance approach and audit thereof [??
-That would appear to stray into the area of management systems auditing rather than information security controls or technical auditing];
+That strays from the standard’s scope into the area of management systems auditing];

 • Supports effective and efficient use of audit resources.

-’27008 “focuses on reviews of information security controls, including checking of technical compliance, against an information security implementation standard, which is established by the organisation.
-It does not intend to provide any specific guidance on compliance checking regarding measurement, risk assessment or audit of an ISMS as specified in ISO/IEC 27004, 27005 or 27007 respectively.”
+ISO/IEC TS 27008 “focuses on reviews of information security controls, including checking of technical compliance, against an information security implementation standard, which is established by the organisation.
+It does not intend to provide any specific guidance on compliance checking regarding measurement, risk assessment or audit of an ISMS as specified in ISO/IEC 27004, ISO/IEC 27005 or ISO/IEC 27007 respectively.”

 Technical compliance checking/auditing is explained as a process of examining ‘technical’ security controls, interviewing those associated with the controls (managers, technicians, users etc.), and testing the controls.
 The methods should be familiar to experienced IT auditors.